MrDogeBro/content_filter/README.md

 # Returns bool of wether it found language from the filter in the message

 content_filter.checkMessageList('message')
-# Returns a list of the words it found, the number of each word, and a censored version if it found anything and returns False if it did not.
+# Returns a list of the words it found, the number of each word, and a censored version if it found anything.
+If nothing is found, this list will be empty.
 ```

 ### Adding Words to the Filter